KristianOellegaard/django-hvad/docs/public/queryset.rst

 The queryset API is at the heart of hvad.
 It provides the ability to filter on translatable fields and retrieve instances along with their translations.
-They come in two flavors:

-- The :ref:`TranslationQueryset <TranslationQueryset-public>`, for working with instances translated in a specific language.
+The :ref:`TranslationQueryset <TranslationQueryset-public>`, is for working with instances translated in a specific language.
 It is the one used when calling :meth:`TranslationManager.language() <hvad.manager.TranslationManager.language>`.
-- The :ref:`FallbackQueryset <FallbackQueryset-public>`, for working with all instances regardless of their language, and eventually loading translations using a fallback algorithm.
-It is the one used when calling :meth:`TranslationManager.untranslated() <hvad.manager.TranslationManager.untranslated>`.

 .. note::
     It is possible to :ref:`override the querysets <custom-managers>` used on